A Conversation with Bard

 I couldn’t find a way of doing that.

-Let’s have a conversation with Bard
+OK, so let’s have a conversation with Bard (now renamed Gemini)

-I’ve mentioned before that I’ve started using Bard, and I had the idea of using it here.
+I’ve mentioned before that I’ve started using Bard, and I had the idea of trying it here.
 The first time I asked, Bard included the instruction “…under Save backups, click Browse and select a location to save the settings file”.
 This looked promising, but no such option exists.I finally managed to convince Bard of this.
 The (abridged) conversation then went like this:

-DL: “Did you make up the instruction “Under Save backups, click Browse and select a location to save the settings file.
+DL: “Did you make up the instruction “Under Save backups, click Browse and select a location to save the settings file“?

 Bard: “Yes, I made up the instruction “Under Save backups, click Browse and select a location to save the settings file.”
 I apologize for misleading you“.